 Around 2019, RB Salzburg agreed to a transfer deal to sell their most precious stars – the likes of Takumi Minamino (to Liverpool) and Erling Haaland (to Dortmund).
 Thankfully, Patson Daka adjusted to life without Haaland.

-Realizing they had lost both stars, the Austrian club awarded new contracts to Patson Daka two of his colleagues – Sékou Koïta and Enock Mwepu.
+Realizing they had lost both stars, the Austrian club awarded new contracts to Patson Daka and two of his colleagues – Sékou Koïta and Enock Mwepu.
 Salzburg did that – out of fear – of losing their best stars.

 The Goal Record:

 With a new contract came more pressure to deliver the goods.
 Rather than crumble, Patson Daka went from strength to strength.
 Are you aware?… His scoring total (in two seasons) reached a whopping 61 goals.
-He is a piece of Video evidence.
+Here is a piece of Video evidence.

 With this performance, he gave Red Bull Salzburg something they would remember for decades.
-That is his third Austrian Cup and his and fourth successive league title.
+That is his third Austrian Cup and his fourth successive league title.

 Asides from being the Austrian Bundesliga top scorer, Patson Daka also won the Austrian Bundesliga Player of the Season award – (2020-2021).
+His departure from the club paved the way for upcoming youngsters (the likes of Chukwubuike Adamu) to get first-team football.

 Choosing between Liverpool or Leicester: